ghybs/Leaflet.FeatureGroup.SubGroup/CONTRIBUTING.md

 4. Edit the release tag on GitHub.
 Upload the dist files in there, keeping their filename intact.
-5. Make sure the links on README are functional (except for unpkg CDN, since the new version is not published yet to npm).
+5. Make sure the links on README are functional (except for unpkg CDN, since the new version is not published yet to npm). **Do not** make any commit between the tag and the publication to npm, otherwise the commit references stored in the dist files will mismatch.
 6. Publish to npm registry: `npm publish`